moosetechnology/moosetechnology.github.io/_drafts/2025-03-25-tree-sitter.md

   With these informations, one can get the text associated to the node.

   That's it for today.
-  In a following post we will start to look at how to create a real parser based on the Visitor design pattern.
+  In a following post we will start to look at how to create a real parser using on the Visitor design pattern.